SixArmDonkey/magicgraph/README.md

 #### Set
 Set properties are backed by [ISetProperty](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-property-ISetProperty.html), and will read/write instances of ISet (or descendants of ISet as specified by the "clazz" attribute).
+For more information see [BuffaloKiwi Types](https://github.com/SixArmDonkey/buffalotools_types).
 ```
 IPropertyType::TSET = 'set'
 ```